-- Download a copy of the metadata signing certificate via a secure channel.
-See Metadata signing key for the Production environment. - 2.
+- 1. Download a copy of the metadata signing certificate via a secure channel - 2.
 Compute the SHA-1 and SHA-256 fingerprints of the metadata signing certificate - 3.
-Compare the computed fingerprints to the actual fingerprints you downloaded.
+Compare the computed fingerprints to the actual fingerprints

 The latter two steps guarantee the integrity of the metadata signing certificate so obtained.